RgbTrouw/Visual-Memory/README.md

 More functions like identify containing objects (shapes) based on same color neighbor pixel syntax, plus overall color weights may be added next.

+< An audio identification algorithm is also under development. >

  >XoR Truth Table
  >
  >1 xor 1 = 0